SkepticSeptic/DoorbellAI/README.md

 #README

-(skip to line [DONT FORGET TO ENTER LINE] for installation instructions)
+(skip to line 14 for installation instructions)

 Welcome to DoorbellAI!